EAST COAST RADIO Practices Unlawful Recruitment

-Using Pay Secrecy KillS Recruitment Fairness
+Using Pay Secrecy Kills Recruitment Fairness Rev Frank Chikane

 East Coast Radio makes job seekers unfairly state their pay expectations without knowing what they are prepared to offer.
 This means if you state an amount lower than the range they have identified, you’ll be paid at the lower end.